maximiliano1956/Utilities/README.md

 # Group-tools
-Some utilities to explore group theory
+Some utilities to explore group theory and other stuff